gravitational/teleport/rfd/0094-data-masking.md

 Pros:
 - Easy to implement.

-#### 2. Query rewriting:
+#### 3) Dynamic Data Masking - Query rewriting:
-In this approach database agent rewrites sql query to apply masking rules to the data returned from the database.
+In this approach database agent rewrites SQL QUERY based on the masking rules
 ```mermaid
     sequenceDiagram
     participant client as Database Client